Affiliate links on Android Authority may earn us a commission. Learn more.

 This is made even trickier by the continued existence of the MacBook Air M1 ($799.99 at Amazon), which is a tough comparison point for any ~$1,000 laptop.
 If you’re a staunch notch hater, you’ve probably already made your mind up, and, quite frankly, you can’t go wrong with the notch-less M1 MacBook Air version — it remains a staggering achievement.
 Yet while there aren’t significant improvements in crucial areas like performance or battery life, the MacBook Air M2 has just enough polish to warrant the additional spend.
 That said, if you’re counting every dollar, the price-to-performance ratio presented by the MacBook Air M1 is hard to deny.

-No, the real MacBook Pros are the 2021 iterations, but Apple is asking a princely fee for its flagship laptops.
-It’ll cost you a minimum extra $800 for the 14-inch MacBook Pro ($3099 at Amazon), though if you need more ports, better speakers, a fancier display with a silky 120Hz refresh rate, sustained top-grade performance for demanding creative tasks, or are just craving the very best MacBook money can buy, the 2021 MacBook Pros are as tantalizing as they are impressive.
+No, the real MacBook Pros are the 2023 iterations, but Apple is asking a princely fee for its flagship laptops.
+It’ll cost you a minimum extra $800 for the 14-inch MacBook Pro with an M2 Pro chip ($2449.99 at Amazon), though if you need more ports, better speakers, a fancier display with a silky 120Hz refresh rate, sustained top-grade performance for demanding creative tasks, or are just craving the very best MacBook money can buy, the M2 Pro and M2 Max MacBook Pros are as tantalizing as they are impressive.
 Plus, that price disparity isn’t quite as intimidating if you’re considering anything but the base MacBook Air M2 — things quickly start to add up with extra storage or RAM.

 And that’s the real question: is this actually a $1,199 laptop when you consider the issues with the base model?
 The answer ultimately depends on your intended workflow.
 The single-NAND SSD is far from ideal, but unless you absolutely know you’re going to test the machine’s limits, I don’t think it should be a complete deterrent.
 That said, upgrading to 512GB storage with its faster drive is definitely something to consider for $200 more.
 Doubling the RAM would also help future-proof it, but then you’re stretching the price to $1,599 — now only $400 shy of the new-style MacBook Pro.
 Regardless, I’d recommend against the 10-core GPU; there may be niche scenarios where it’s useful, but we’ve yet to find any.

 Keep in mind, however, that the laptop landscape has transformed since the M1 MacBook Air hit the scene.
-Intel’s Evo program, enabled by its formidable 12th gen Alder Lake chips, has resulted in a crop of Windows laptops that have narrowed the gap with Apple Silicon machines.
+Intel’s Evo program, enabled by its formidable 12th gen Alder Lake and now Raptor Lake chips, has resulted in a crop of Windows laptops that have narrowed the gap with Apple Silicon machines.

 At the top of the list for design aficionados is the Dell XPS 13 Plus ($1,299) — an undeniably handsome laptop that smashes any remnants of the stigma that Windows ultrabooks are always dull to look at.
 With a solid, invisible trackpad, quad speakers, and hardware-based face unlock, the XPS Plus claims a few wins over Apple’s machine, though it has a low-res webcam, far weaker battery life and, controversially, it has Dell’s own, equally controversial take on a function row touch bar.
 It also costs a little more and, if you want the nicer OLED screen, will start to really hit your wallet.

 Apple’s biggest rival in the smartphone space is also encroaching on its territory in the compact laptop market.
-The Samsung Galaxy Book 2 Pro ($958.4 at Amazon) undercuts the Air M2 with its base model and packs a gorgeous AMOLED panel, a plethora of ports, and a 1080p webcam.
+The Samsung Galaxy Book 3 Pro ($1449.99 at Samsung) undercuts the Air M2 with its base model and packs a gorgeous 3K AMOLED panel, a plethora of ports, and a 1080p webcam.
 The only real downsides are the weak, bizarrely-placed speakers and some pesky pre-installed bloatware.
-Creatives may also want to consider the Galaxy Book 2 Pro 360 ($1,449) with its 2-in-1 form factor and S Pen support (with an included stylus).
+Creatives may also want to consider the Galaxy Book 3 Pro 360 ($1,199) with its 2-in-1 form factor and S Pen support (with an included stylus).

 The laptop landscape has transformed since Apple Silicon hit the scene, but the M2 MacBook Air easily competes with the very best ultraportables.